 If you’re ready to start writing, get in touch with us now.
 Soon, you could be embarking on a thrilling 18-month journey.
 One that could see you become a fully trained screenwriter.

 How much does the screenwriting diploma cost?

-he tuition cost for our Writing for Film and TV Diploma Program is $37,320 (as of October 2023) for Canadian or Permanent Residence students.
+The tuition cost for our Writing for Film and TV Diploma Program is $37,686 (as of January 2024) for Canadian or Permanent Residence students.
 Here is the breakdown:

 There is a non-refundable application fee of $100.
 The application fee will be deducted from you tuition total.

 Payment options are available, just reach out to us so we can work something out.

 Check out our Bursaries and Financial Aid page.